 Why drink sweet wine with dessert – and which sweet wine?

 Why drink sweet wine with dessert?
 And which sweet wine?
 Celebrations like Birthdays, Mothers’ Day and Christmas are the perfect excuse to lay on a feast including dessert.
 Do you give any thought to which wine you will drink with pudding or stick with the red or white wine you have been drinking with the main course?
 Find out why drinking a wine that’s sweet with desserts makes sense and what the key characteristic is that sweet wines need in order to complement desserts.
 This blogpost also includes a comparison of different types of sweet wines like Sauternes, ice wine, vin doux naturel, Moscato d’Asti and port, a brief description of how each is made and which type of desserts each pairs with best.
 WHY HAVE A SWEET WINE WITH DESSERT?
 After carefully selecting white and red wines for the first two or three courses of your meal, why would you not also find something to complement the pudding?
 Carrying on drinking the wine you have had during the previous course or courses will often not work and here is why.
 Drinking a wine that is not at least as sweet as your dessert can make your wine taste at best less fruity, at worst flat, bitter and even astringent.
 In addition, any tannins in red wine will clash with the food’s sweetness, make the wine taste metallic and bitter and the tannins will seem even more prominent and unintegrated.
 There are a handful of sweet wine and savoury food combinations that work well, some of which are mentioned below, but bear in mind that if you drink sweet wine early in a meal, it is very hard to go back to a dry wine especially a red and enjoy it as the flavours of the wine will seem flat.
 THE MAIN CHARACTERISTIC OF SWEET WINE TO DRINK WITH DESSERT The fundamental thing to remember, if you are going to have any wine with your dessert, is 1) to make sure that the wine is at least as sweet as the dessert.
 Many people over the years have told me, as soon as sweet wine is mentioned, that they don’t like it but I suspect that most of those people have not had the right sweet wine and consumed it with the right food.
 I’m not dictating what you should or should not drink but your dessert and wine will both taste better and complement each other if you choose a wine that is sweet and with one other key characteristic and that is… 2) good acidity.
 A wine’s acidity makes the wine seem drier than it actually is and it will ensure that the combination of sweet wine and sugary food is not sickeningly sweet.
 Acidity will slice through the sweetness of a dessert, make the wine seem balanced and leave your mouth watering.
-DIFFERENT SWEET WINES & WHAT TO DRINK THEM WITH Below are some sweet wines (some are classified as fortified wines but are also sweet or medium-sweet), together with some suggestions of the type of desserts that will work well with them.
+DIFFERENT SWEET WINES & WHICH DESSERT TO EAT WITH THEM Below are some sweet wines (some are classified as fortified wines but are also sweet or medium-sweet), together with some suggestions of the type of desserts that will work well with them.
 There are no hard & fast rules however but it is worth following suggestions 1) and 2) above.
-PUDDING WINE WITH FOOD There are many ways of achieving sweetness in wine and many of the world’s wine regions have their own specialities like TBA Riesling, Barsac, Monbazillac, Tokaji from Hungary but I’m going to use Sauternes as my main dessert or pudding wine example since it is considered by many to be the world’s best sweet wine.
+PUDDING OR DESSERT WINE WITH FOOD There are many ways of achieving sweetness in wine and many of the world’s wine regions have their own specialities like TBA Riesling, Barsac, Monbazillac, Tokaji from Hungary but I’m going to use Sauternes as my main dessert or pudding wine example since it is considered by many to be the world’s best sweet wine.
 All these wines are produced in the same way.
 Sauternes is typically produced mainly from Sémillon grapes that have been affected by ‘botrytis cinerea’, a fungal infection also known as noble rot, which in the right conditions makes the grapes shrivel on the vine, leading to very concentrated and sweet juice.
 Sémillon gives the wine body and tropical fruit flavours; Sauvignon Blanc which is often added to Sauternes brings acidity and citrus flavours and the best Sauternes wines include a small portion of Muscadelle which add lovely floral aromas to the wine.
 Flavours in the wine will include a range of citrus flavours like lime, grapefruit, tangerines and lemon zest, honey, apricots and often mango, pineapple and barley sugar.
 You can pair Sauternes and other noble rot-affected wines with most desserts but in my opinion they work best with lighter desserts such as fruit tarts, lighter chocolate puddings with fresh fruits such as raspberries, cherries or strawberries.
 Desserts with any of the typical fruit flavours of Sauternes will match as well e.g. citrus-flavoured puddings and apple pie.
 For heavier desserts with lots of cream you could still drink Sauternes but it must have a high level of mouth-watering acidity to cut through the fat in the dish.
 Similarly for desserts with salt like a salted caramel brownie, make sure your Sauternes has good acidity because the salt will reduce the acidity of your wine and make it seem quite flat and even flavourless.
 Tokaji is typically sweeter and more marmalade-y than Sauternes – it is a great match with a crème caramel and any other caramel-based desserts.
 Sauternes will also pair well with many blue cheeses like Roquefort – and with foie gras for those with a preference for more savoury dishes but as mentioned above, be wary if you plan to switch to a dry wine, especially a red, after it.
 ICE WINE WITH FOOD Ice wine also known as Eiswein is wine produced from grapes left to freeze on the vines; when the grapes are pressed only the sweet juices that have not frozen are used in the wines.
 Ice wine should also have good acidity to prevent them being too sweet and to help them pair well with most puddings.
-Often made from white grapes like Chenin Blanc, Grüner Veltliner, Gewürztraminer and Riesling, increasingly ice wine is being produced from black grapes like Cabernet Franc, Merlot and even Austria’s Blauen Zweigelt which makes for a
+Often made from white grapes like Chenin Blanc, Grüner Veltliner, Gewürztraminer and Riesling, increasingly ice wine is being produced from black grapes like Cabernet Franc, Merlot and even Austria’s Blauen Zweigelt which

 Riesling – love it or hate it?

-Riesling – love it or hate it?
-A GUIDE TO THE RIESLING GRAPE AND ITS WINES I have long been in two minds about having more than one Riesling in the Wines With Attitude portfolio – in my experience people either love Riesling or hate it which is why I describe it as the Marmite grape (with apologies and also homage to the manufacturers of Marmite).
+Riesling wines – love them or hate them?
+A guide to Riesling wines Though I now have a number of Riesling wines in the portfolio, I was long in two minds about having more than one – in my experience people either love Riesling or hate it which is why I describe it as the Marmite grape (with apologies and also homage to the manufacturers of Marmite).
 But there are many different styles of Riesling wine that it is doing it a disservice not selling more than one plus I was long ago persuaded to by a new customer who was keen to get hold of some Andreas Bender Dajoar Zenit Riesling that he had had with friends in the Portland restaurant in London.
 I am so glad I did as it is a beautiful wine.
 And it is after all unfair to write off Riesling as a whole since it produces so many different types of wine.
 So in this blogpost I shed some light on the Riesling grape and its wide range of wines.
-WHERE CAN YOU FIND RIESLING?
+Where is Riesling from?
 This white grape is also known as Johannisberg, Kleinriesling, Rheinriesling, Riesling Gelb and a host of other names but should not be confused with Riesling Italico or Welschriesling which are synonyms of a somewhat less-known grape.
 So versatile and hardy is the Riesling grape that it can be grown in many different regions around the world, producing a wide range of wine styles and flavours as it is also good at expressing its terroir.
 It grows best in cool climates and tolerates well cold winters.
 The location of the vines can have a huge impact on the style and flavours of the wines with cooler climate Rieslings producing more delicate green fruit & floral notes, warmer climate Rieslings generally being more peachy and richer in style.
 Germany is the homeland of Riesling with c.
 45% of the world’s Riesling vineyards.
 It produces, some would argue, the best Riesling wines though there also are some poorer versions produced there as Germany tries, rather unsuccessfully, to convert the overseas wine-drinking public to their pride and joy.
 Riesling is grown throughout Germany though the Mosel and Pfalz regions produce the most.
 Mosel famous for its slate soils produces a light floral style of Riesling.
 The best sites there are considered to be the steepest sites with slate soils near the river where the grapes can benefit from maximum sunshine due to carefully positioned vines and reflections from the water’s surface.
 The reputation that German Riesling still has as a medium dry or even medium-sweet white wine is not really justified as most nowadays is dry or ‘trocken’.
 The USA, perhaps surprisingly is the second largest producer of Riesling with c.10% of the world’s Riesling vineyards and growing interest for Rieslings from California, Oregon and Washington State.
 Australia is gaining itself quite a good reputation for very dry, lime-flavoured Riesling – look for Clare Valley and Eden Valley Rieslings.
 In France Riesling is a permitted grape variety only in the Alsace region where the wines often have pronounced minerality.
 There has been a tendency for Alsace to add sugar to its wines to help boost the alcohol levels (rather than to sweeten them since they are vinified dry).
 Therefore Alsace Riesling is often more full-bodied than German Riesling.
 New Zealand is developing its Riesling vineyards; it is its 6th most produced grape variety.
 New Zealand is producing both off-dry and dry wines – the Te Whare Ra Riesling D is Dry, the ‘D’ meaning dry (they also produce a Riesling ‘M’ version for medium-dry).
 Austria produces mostly dry Riesling but also very sweet, dessert wine.
 A little known fact is that Luxembourg also grows a small proportion of the world’s Riesling but then not so surprising given it lies close to the Mosel region.
-FLAVOUR PROFILE OF RIESLING It is partly Riesling’s ability to express its terroir well that makes it hard to generalise about one single flavour profile for its wines.
+Flavour Profile of Riesling wines It is partly Riesling’s ability to express its terroir well that makes it hard to generalise about one single flavour profile for its wines.
 Riesling wines can have one or more of the following – florals, minerality, fruit and spice.
 However one thing that all good Riesling has wherever it is produced is bracing acidity – just like Sauvignon Blanc.
 Even sweeter versions will not be sickeningly sweet as the sweetness should always be balanced by acidity.
 Rieslings aromatics can be quite concentrated.
 Distinct flavours that are usually recognisable include lime, green apples, pears and floral notes like jasmine and lime blossom especially when the wine is young, dry and from cooler regions.
 As Riesling develops richer peach and even nectarine flavours dominate and/ or if it is from a warmer site tropical fruit.
 As they get older Rieslings get richer and a wider range of aromas and flavours come to the fore including honey, beeswax, spice and toast plus sometimes the distinctive petrol or kerosene aromas may develop.
 The petrol note, loved by some and detested by others, is more likely to be found in better Riesling wines than in more commercial-style wines where grapes from higher-yielding vineyards are used.
 It is also detectable earlier in warm climate Rieslings.
 It should however always be subtle in any Riesling.
 According to Andreas Bender, producer of several Rieslings including the lovely Dajoar Zenit Riesling from the Mosel, Riesling needs some time in bottle to become rounder and for all the flavours to fully express themselves.
 I could see this in early 2019 when doing a vertical tasting with him of his 2015 and 2017 Zenit Rieslings; the 2017 needed a little more time to develop to its full potential.
 Give it another 12 months or so and it will match the 2015.
 Better winemakers such as Andreas aim to make the grape’s aromatic qualities show and therefore usually ferment the wine in stainless steel tanks.
 If oak is used it will be large vats and old oak to minimise the impact.
-Lees contact may also be used to give some Rieslings texture and richness which some may confuse with oak
+Lees contact may also be used to give some Rieslings texture and richness which some

 All about Sauvignon Blanc